knsakib/docker-cheat/README.md

-If we use minikube then we should run, kubectl config use-context minikube If we use latest docker for desktop that comes with kubernetes then we should run, kubectl config use-context docker-for-desktop
+If we use minikube then we should run, kubectl config use-context minikube If we use latest docker for desktop that comes with kubernetes then we should run, kubectl config use-context docker-for-desktop.
+Then we run
+kubectl apply -f client-pod.yaml kubectl apply -f client-node-port.yaml
 ```